dragonflyoss/Dragonfly2/docs/en/design/architecture.md

 **Single distribution mode:** Currently only supports active pull mode, lack of active push and active synchronization capabilities

-**Lack of productization capabilities:** No complete console functions are provided, such as distribution task management and control, data market, multi-tenancy, and permission control, etc.
+**Lack of product capabilities:** No well-experienced console functions are capabilities, such as distribution task management and control, data market, multi-tenancy, and permission control, etc.

 ## Core Competence